Cole Caufield: 2023–present

 Following the completion of his entry-level contract in advance of the 2023–24 season, Caufield signed a new eight-year, $62.8 million extension with the Canadiens on June 5, 2023.
 With hopes of continuing his scoring pace from the first half of the prior campaign, he would unexpectedly record the lowest shooting percentage of his career.
 Caufield's scoring difficulties were a subject of considerable media discussion, and partially attributed by observers to his recovery from surgery.
 Despite these struggles, he still set new personal highs in goals (28) and points (65), and was credited for improved off-puck play.
 His line with Suzuki and Juraj Slafkovský earned praise for its collective performance.

 In September 2024, Caufield announced that he would be switching jersey numbers from 22 to 13 following the death of Columbus Blue Jackets winger Johnny Gaudreau the month prior, citing Gaudreau as an inspiration for players of smaller stature such as himself.
-Coincidentally, he would register his 13th goal of the 2024–25 season on the road at Nationwide Arena versus the Blue Jackets.
+Coincidentally, he would register his thirteenth goal of the 2024–25 season on the road at Nationwide Arena versus the Blue Jackets.
 He scored his 100th career NHL goal in a 3–2 Canadiens win versus the Vegas Golden Knights on December 31, 2024.
 Thereafter, he registered his 200th career NHL point on February 25, 2025 against the Carolina Hurricanes, effectively becoming the fastest player in franchise history to reach this juncture dating back over three decades (263 games played) following Stéphane Richer, who achieved the feat in 243 games culminating over the course of the 1988–89 season.
 On April 14, Caufield registered his 100th career NHL assist in a 4–3 shootout loss to the Chicago Blackhawks.
+He finished the season with a career-high 37 goals and 70 points, while the Canadiens qualified for the playoffs for the first time since 2021, eventually losing to the Capitals in five games during their ensuing first round matchup.